 First, we have a new dashboard for org-wide app approvals built specifically for Enterprise Grid admins who are managing apps across multiple workspaces.

-This dashboard is designed to streamline the process of reviewing app approvals, allowing admins to approve or restrict apps in bulk across the organisation.
+This dashboard is designed to streamline the process of reviewing app approvals, allowing you to approve or restrict apps in bulk across the organisation.

 This means that you can spend less time managing a queue of requests.
 Plus, you can maintain a bird’s-eye view of what apps are requested, restricted and approved across workspaces in one place – which is handy for checking that app management practices are enforced across the organisation.